Crime in Canada: Police

 In 2005, there were 61,050 police officers in Canada which equates to one police officer per 528.6 persons, but with significant regional variations.
 Newfoundland and Labrador and Prince Edward Island have the fewest police per capita with 664.9 and 648.4 persons per police officer, respectively.
 Conversely, the highest ratio of police to population is found in Canada's northern territories; Nunavut has 247.9 persons per police officer, the Northwest Territories has 248.5 persons per officer and the Yukon has 258.2 persons for each police officer.

 That is a substantially lower rate than most developed countries with only Japan and Sweden having so few police officers.
 The United States has one officer per 411.5 persons, and Germany 344.8.

 Canada's national police force is the Royal Canadian Mounted Police (RCMP) which is the main police force in Canada's north, and in rural areas except in Quebec, Ontario, and Newfoundland.
 Those three provinces have their own provincial police forces, although the RCMP still operate throughout rural Newfoundland and also provide specific federal policing services in Ontario and Quebec.
 Many cities and districts have their own municipal police forces, while others have contracts with the provincial police or RCMP to police their communities.

-Report rates of crimes

-A publication posted on Statistics Canada reported that in 2009, only a small portion of crimes that happen are reported to the police (31% of all crimes), and this figure has been lowering from 1999 (37%) and 2004 (34%).
-Only 54% of break and enters, 43% of robberies, and 34% of assaults are reported to the police.
-The most common reason for not reporting a crime was the victim thought it was not important enough (68%).
-Other common reasons include; they think the police cannot do anything about it (59%), or they dealt with it another way (42%).
-Multiple reasons are given so the percentages do not sum to 100%.

-Punishment

-Canada abolished the death penalty for murder in 1976, instituting a mandatory sentence of life imprisonment for murder.

-In 2001, Canada had about 32,000 people in prison or about 0.13% of the total population.
-Globally, the United States was the country with the highest percentage of inmate population (about 0.7% of the total population).
-The European average is 0.2% of the total population, with France and Germany having lower rates than Canada, but with the United Kingdom, Spain and most of Eastern Europe having higher ones.